 The goals of establishing a successful incident management capability include:

 A. Mitigating the impact of IT security incidents.

 B. Identifying the sources and underlying causes of IT security incidents and unauthorized disclosures to aid in reducing their future likelihood of occurrence.

 C. Protecting, preserving, and making usable all information regarding the incident or disclosure as necessary for forensic analysis and notification.

 D. Ensuring that all parties are aware of their responsibilities regarding IT system security incident handling.

 E. Protecting the reputation of the university.

-A. An information security incident is a suspected, attempted, successful, or imminent threat of unauthorized access, use, disclosure, breach, modification, or destruction of information; interference with information technology operations; or violation of explicit or implied proper use policy (as defined in Responsible Use of Information Resources (SPG 601.07).
-Examples of information security incidents include (but are not limited
+A. An information security incident is a suspected, attempted, successful, or imminent threat of unauthorized access, use, disclosure, breach, modification, or destruction of information; interference with information technology operations; or significant violation of responsible use policy, (as defined in Responsible Use of Information Resources (SPG 601.07).
+Examples of information security incidents

 - Computer system intrusion